2026 Ohio elections

 The 2026 Ohio general elections will take place on November 3, 2026, throughout the US state of Ohio.
 All of Ohio's United States House of Representatives districts and one U.S. Senate seat are up for election.
 Additionally, half of the Ohio Senate, all seats of the Ohio House of Representatives, parts of the state judiciary, and several state executive offices, including the governor, will appear on the ballot.

 Due to term limits, the incumbent governor and several other statewide officers first elected in 2018 are ineligible for re-election.
 Several of those officers are seeking other elected positions.

 Federal

 Senate

-A special election will be held for the U.S. Senate seat formerly held by J.D.
-Vance, who resigned to become the vice president, concurrent with the general election.
+A special election will be held for the U.S. Senate seat formerly held by JD Vance, who resigned to become the vice president, concurrent with the general election.
 Republican Jon Husted, the former lieutenant governor, was appointed to the seat in January 2025, and is running to serve the remainder of Vance's term.